- January 10, 2022

 In this course, learners explore the essential administrative competencies required of a Medical Office Assistant (MOA).
 Learners demonstrate proficiency in performing these clerical skills to support the provision of health care in a fast-paced office environment.
-It is recommended that MOAS1401 Clinical Skills for the Medical Office is taken prior to or concurrently when enrolling in this course.
+It is recommended that MOAS1401 Clinical Skills for the Medical Office and MOAS 1501 Electronic Medical Office Management be taken concurrently when enrolling in this course.

 Learners explore fundamental principles and concepts of financial transactions applicable to the medical office setting.
 Focus is on business mathematics, banking transactions, payroll procedures, and financial service agreements to facilitate business decision making in the healthcare environment.
 The application of Alberta Health Care (AHC) coding and fee schedules and processing Workers' Compensation Board (WCB) claim procedures will be emphasized.

 This course provides instruction for a clinical assisting role in a medical office.
 Learn how vital signs are measured, how to prepare clients and equipment for assessments and procedures, and to complete both patient screening and simple diagnostic tests.

 This course includes the application of basic medical office skills, medical records, financial transactions, and medical billing in the computerized medical office.
 Practice is provided by use of practice management software and Patient Care Information Systems.
 It is recommended that this course be taken concurrently with MOAS1201 Administrative Skills for the Medical Office and MOAS1401 Clinical Skills for the Medical Office.

 This course prepares learners for employment opportunities by developing marketing tools and skills for interviews.